Somaiya Vidyavihar University Invites Changemakers to Somaiya Innovation and Impact Festival 2025 - www.lokmattimes.com

 Somaiya Vidyavihar University Invites Changemakers to Somaiya Innovation and Impact Festival 2025

-PNN Mumbai (Maharashtra) [India], February 3: Somaiya Vidyavihar University proudly announces the Somaiya Innovation and Impact Festival (SIIF), to ...
+Mumbai (Maharashtra) [India], February 3: Somaiya Vidyavihar University proudly announces the Somaiya Innovation and Impact Festival (SIIF), to be ...

 Mumbai (Maharashtra) [India], February 3: Somaiya Vidyavihar University proudly announces the Somaiya Innovation and Impact Festival (SIIF), to be held on 21st and 22nd February 2025 at its 60+ acre zero-waste campus.